dtedesco1/nextjs-markdown-boilerplate/README.md

 # Next.js 15 Markdown Boilerplate

-A minimal Next.js 15 application that renders content from Markdown files, styled with Tailwind CSS.
+A minimal Next.js 15 application that renders content from Markdown files.

-It's just markdown files in a `app/content` directory.
-The file name becomes the URL path.
-You can add React components to the markdown directly.

 ## Features

-- Render Markdown files as pages
+- Render Markdown files as dynamic pages
-- Add React components anywhere in the Markdown
+- Add React components anywhere in your Markdown
+- The folder structure becomes the URL path
 - Global styles using Tailwind CSS and DaisyUI

 ## How to use it